 Nolan found a second career as a blackjack dealer at the Las Vegas Golden Nugget in 1978.
 In 1989 he became executive casino host at the Mirage, where he left any interest in baseball behind him.
 He wanted nothing to do with the Reds, never wore his championship rings, and even snubbed the team when he was elected to the Reds Hall of Fame in 1983.

-Cincinnati sports writer John Erardi made a special trip to Las Vegas in 1986 to interview Nolan.
-When asked if his memories with the Reds were fond ones, Nolan answered he did enjoy pitching and the relationships he formed with his teammates, and the people of Cincinnati.
+Cincinnati sportswriter John Erardi went to Las Vegas in 1986 to interview Nolan.
+When asked if his memories with the Reds were fond ones, Nolan answered that he did enjoy pitching and the relationships he formed with his teammates and the people of Cincinnati.
 Then he added, “The Reds organization left a bad taste in my mouth by not believing my arm was hurt and thinking it was probably in my head.
-I know they did and they know I did.”
+I know they did and they know I did.”12

-He continued, “I was blessed.
+Nolan continued, “I was blessed.
 I played in the big leagues, I was fortunate.
-But I have learned to separate my baseball life and my life in Los Vegas.
-Most people in the casino probably don’t even know I played ball.”
+But I have learned to separate my baseball life and my life in Las Vegas.
+Most people in the casino probably don’t even know I played ball.”13

 Nolan was visiting Cincinnati in 2006 and decided to visit the Reds Hall of Fame and Museum.
-The building was closed because it was a Monday, but a Reds attendant called the Museum.
-Fortunately, museum curator Chris Eckes was there, welcomed Nolan, and guided him through the building to the Hall of Fame room with Nolan’s HOF plaque.
+The building was closed because it was a Monday, but museum curator Chris Eckes was there, welcomed Nolan, and guided him through the building to the Hall of Fame room with Nolan’s HOF plaque.
 The result was a new relationship with the Reds organization and Nolan’s subsequent return to several Reds Hall of Fame annual induction ceremonies.

-Over his nine-year career, Nolan was 110-70 with a stellar 3.03 ERA.
-He struck out 1,039 batters and gave up only 413 walks in 1,675 innings pitched.
+Over his ten-year career, Nolan was 110-70 with a stellar 3.08 ERA.
+He struck out 1,039 batters and gave up only 413 walks in 1,674⅔ innings pitched.
 With his time lost to arm injuries, his career was more like six years.

-Nolan now resides in Oroville, where a sign on the highway proclaims it the hometown of Gary Nolan.
-He’s keeping his hand in the game coaching and preparing the Oroville High School pitchers for college ball.
+As of 2012 Nolan resided in Oroville, where a sign on the highway proclaims it the hometown of Gary Nolan.
+Also, as part of the Feather River Recreation and Park District, Oroville is home to the Gary Nolan Baseball Complex.
+Nolan has kept his hand in the game by coaching and preparing the Oroville High School pitchers for college ball.

-Miller, Richard D. “Gary Lynn Nolan” in David L. Porter, ed.
-Biographical Dictionary of American Sports: Baseball.
-Revised and expanded edition.
-3 vols.
-Westport, CT, and London, 2000.
+Richard D. Miller, “Gary Lynn Nolan,” in David L. Porter, ed., Biographical Dictionary of American Sports: Baseball.
+(Westport, Connecticut: Greenwood Press, 2000).